 Our SecureVPN review uncovered a fledgling provider with great intentions but some massive failings regarding the Windows app and Encryption.
 We expect SecureVPN to improve with time, but at the moment it is an overpriced VPN that doesn’t deliver.
 Okay on Android, but must be avoided on Windows!

 SecureVPN offers two pricing tiers as part of a freemium model.
-The Free plan does not allow for P2P usage and has a 1GB data transfer per month, not to mention only allowing for one device connected to the VPN service at any given time.
-If you opt for the Premium straightawy – or after a trial period – you’ll have no P2P restrictions, unlimited data access, and up to 5 device connections meaning you can cover your bag of gadgets, or share with the family for $7.99 per month or $49.99 for a year’s commitment.
+The Free plan does not allow for P2P usage and has a 1GB data transfer per month.
+It also only permits one device to be connected to the VPN service at any given time.
+If you opt for the Premium account straight away – or after a trial period – you’ll have no P2P restrictions, unlimited data access, and up to 5 device connections. this means you can cover all your devices, or share with the family for $7.99 per month or $49.99 for a year’s commitment.

 The pricing certainly isn’t the most economical, but it is in line with most higher end VPNs (with that definition somewhat dependent on your individual preferences).

 It isn’t immediately clear if SecureVPN has dedicated or shared IPs, thought torrenting is allowed despite what’s written below for legal purposes.
 That said, logging concerns remain to an extent – which we’ll discuss further below.
 Click the link to visit SecureVPN.

 “We may collect and disclose personal information, including your usage data, to governmental authorities or agencies, including law enforcement agencies, at their request or pursuant to a court order, subpoena or other legal process, if there is a good faith belief that such collection or disclosure is required by law.”